Oconee Rivers Greenway

 - East Campus Connector - This trail is a concrete, multi-use trail that connects the Oconee St Park and Ride Parking Lot near the Loop 10 interchange with the North Oconee River Trail and the UGA campus.
 It is available for use by pedestrians, bicyclists, and any non-motorized modes of transportation.

-- Cook's Trail (closed indefinitely due to flooding) - Cook's Trail s a 4.1 mile natural surface trail that runs between Sandy Creek Nature Center and Sandy Creek Park.
+- Cook's Trail Cook's Trail s a 2.1 mile natural surface trail that runs from Sandy Creek Park to Oxbow Lake.
 Please be aware that the trail does not loop and may flood during periods of heavy rain.
 Cook's Trail is open to foot traffic only.
-Trail heads are located at Sandy Creek Nature Center and Sandy Creek Park.
-As you hike on Cook's Trail, you will traverse an extensive swap via winding boardwalks and multiple bridges.
+Trail head is located Sandy Creek Park.
+As you hike on Cook's Trail, you will traverse an extensive swamp via winding boardwalks and multiple bridges.
 While enjoying the scenery, you can take the 1 mile Oxbow Loop trail.
-This trail follows the edge of a lovely oxbow lake and presents many opportunities for viewing the wildlife that is unique to this habitat.
+This trail follows the edge of a lovely Oxbow Lake and presents many opportunities for viewing the wildlife that is unique to this habitat.

 - Trail Creek Trail - This is a paved multi-use path within Virginia Walker Park, that is approximately one-mile in length and provides opportunities to experience nature in a variety of ways while linking parks, neighborhoods, and points of interest such as a Civil War gun emplacement site.
 It is available for use by pedestrians, bicyclists, and any non-motorized modes of transportation.